diegoferigo/ign-gazebo/tutorials/migrating_ardupilot_plugin.md

 ```

 We'll see this pattern elsewhere in the new code: check for a component's
 existence, create it if necessary, then proceed with using it.

-(Perhaps we
-could add syntactic sugar to encapsulate the check-and-create-if-necessary
+**Suggestion**: Perhaps we could add syntactic sugar to encapsulate the
-step?
-Or alternatively could we guarantee at startup that systems create all of
+check-and-create-if-necessary step?
+Or alternatively could we guarantee at
-the components they can use?
-Either way it would also be helpful to document
+startup that systems create all of the components they can use?
+Either way it
-which *components* a given *system* will read from and write to, as they
+would also be helpful to document which *components* a given *system* will read
-represent the system's API.
-As present it's easy for a user to create and
+from and write to, as they represent the system's API.
+As present it's easy for
-interact with a component that no system actually uses.)
+a user to create and interact with a component that no system actually uses.

 We also clone the `const sdf::Element` that we're passed so that we can call
 non-`const` methods on it: